Special Note:

 Processor change fees

-Changes to card processing have a flat rate charge per terminal for reconfiguration and testing.
-A minimum of 2 business days notice is required prior to the appointment.
-See here for details on current rates.
+flat rate charge per terminal for reconfiguration and testing.
+A minimum of 2 business days' notice is required prior to the appointment.

-In addition, if you don’t currently pay for Card Defender fees on your monthly/annual invoice (maybe you’re on NAB or had a special deal when you signed up), there’s a very good chance that you’ll have to begin paying those full monthly fees with a processor change.
+In addition, if you don’t currently pay for Card Defender fees on your monthly/annual invoice (maybe you’re on North or had a special deal when you signed up), there’s a very good chance that you’ll have to begin paying those full monthly fees with a processor change.
 The monthly fee is currently $50 per POS lane for utilizing the credit card processing module of Cloud Retailer.
 (Does not include additional costs for the payment terminal hardware, encryption fees, and mounting stands.)
-This could mean that your total costs to switch merchant services companies/processors could well exceed any potential cost savings (unless using NAB).
+This could mean that your total costs to switch merchant services companies/processors could well exceed any potential cost savings (unless using North).

 Supported processors:

-• TSYS
+- TSYS

-• Heartland Payments
+- Heartland Payments

-• First Data
+- First Data

 NOTE: American Express and Discover Card